WebberZone/contextual-related-posts/readme.txt

 == Description ==

-<a href="https://webberzone.com/plugins/contextual-related-posts/">Contextual Related Posts</a> is a powerful plugin for WordPress that allows you to display a list of related posts on your website and in your feed.
+[Contextual Related Posts](https://webberzone.com/plugins/contextual-related-posts/) is a powerful plugin for WordPress that allows you to display a list of related posts on your website and in your feed.

 The list is based on the content of the title and/or content of the posts which makes them more relevant and more likely to be of interest to your readers.
 This allows you to retain visitors, reduce bounce rates and refresh old entries.